concept-inversion/Web_portal_Cluster/README.md

  # Monitoring System :
   You will be able to monitor the system through the web portal .
 The portal will show all the events of the server including no. of tasks running, interaction with worker , result from them and result.
  Steps:
-        Install tomcat and xampp server.
+1.Install tomcat and xampp server.
-        Copy the fileprint.war file from santo_web/dist to Xampp/tomcat/webapps
+2.Copy the fileprint.war file from santo_web/dist to Xampp/tomcat/webapps
-        Go to any web browser and type localhost:8080/fileprint Login and start monitoring
+3.Go to any web browser and type localhost:8080/fileprint 4.Login and start monitoring